isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

    :scale: 30
    :align: center

+Click the **Associate with eRA Commons Account** link.

-You will see a pop up describing all the steps needed to link you NIH Identity to the Data Commons Framework (DCF).
+You will see a pop up describing all the steps needed to link your NIH Identity to the Data Commons Framework (DCF).' a In this case, 'NIH Identity' also refers to your eRA Commons account identity.

+Click on the **Go to DCF** button.

 .. image:: ../webapp/LinkNIHIDInstructions.PNG
    :scale: 30
    :align: center

-Now you need to associate your Google identity with your NIH identity.
-(Your NIH identity is the one associated with your dbGaP application and authorization to work with controlled data.)
-To do this, select the "Associate with eRA Commons Account" link (highlighted in the diagram above, and labeled A).
-You will then be redirected to an NIH login page to be authenticated by NIH:
+You will then redirected to an NIH login page to be authenticated by NIH:

 .. image:: ../webapp/iTrust.png
    :scale: 30